A clinically proven platform that NHS commissioners weren’t buying. We diagnosed why.

 The insight behind it

 “The product had 10.5 million integrated NHS test results and 20 years of clinical proof.
-The problem was not the evidence.
+The problem was never the evidence.
 It was translating that evidence into the language of an NHS procurement decision.
-That is a messaging problem.
-And messaging problems are solvable.”
+That is a messaging problem.”

 Pitching to NHS procurement or a strategic partner?

-This engagement started with a messaging matrix, not a slide deck.
+The engagement started with a diagnosis, not a slide deck.
 If you have a healthcare product that needs to land with commissioners, NHS decision-makers, or large strategic accounts, that is where we start too.